emann615/Active-Directory-Lab/README.md

 5. On the next screen set the amount of **RAM** and the number of **CPUs** you want to use.
    * If you have at least 8GB of RAM on your host computer, setting the RAM to 2048MB works pretty well.
+   * I suggest setting the processors to at least 2 CPUs.

 <img src="https://user-images.githubusercontent.com/117882385/224441587-15a6e9d6-e613-40f2-96b8-027ab11f0d0c.jpg" height="80%" width="80%" alt="DC Virtual Machine Creation"/>